Registering with a GP practice or family doctor

 • You may be prescribed medication by a GP or nurse in your appointment.
 In this case, you will be given a slip of paper by the GP or nurse with the medication you need printed on it.
 You will then need to take this to a pharmacy to collect the medication.
 If you are registered with a local pharmacy, the GP or nurse can also send this form electronically.

 You will usually have to pay for your prescription medication (this is the same rule for everybody in England).
-However, you are able to get it free of charge if you are:
+However, you are able to get it free of charge if you:

 • are 60 or over